yasmeenustad/ML-Housing-Habitability-Project/README.md

 ##  <img src="https://github.com/yasmeenustad/Placements-Data-Analysis-Excel-Project/assets/112754746/030e1f21-e04f-4cbd-b301-3576c8c1acc3"  width="48" height="48"> Aim:
 This project is focused on developing an accurate predictive model to estimate the Habitability Score of houses using a range of input features.
 By leveraging machine learning methodologies, the objective is to create a dependable model aiding prospective homebuyers and renters in making informed decisions regarding potential residences.

+## Python Libraries Used:
+- **Pandas** simplifies data manipulation with versatile structures like DataFrames, essential for tasks from loading to preprocessing in data analysis.

+- **Seaborn, Matplotlib** visualization libraries empower users to create insightful plots, enhancing data exploration.

+- **Sklearn** provides a comprehensive toolkit for building and evaluating machine learning models.

 ##  <img src="https://github.com/yasmeenustad/Placements-Data-Analysis-Excel-Project/assets/112754746/057551de-877a-4a41-916c-d47e81053404"  width="48" height="48"> Objectives:

 - **Data Exploration:**